ksmera01/Shore-Pass/README.md

 # Shore-Pass
+Shore Pass allows you to easily find, purchase, view and present your beach tags right on your mobile device!
+No more losing or forgetting your tags at home!

 ## Description

 You can view the deployed application here at: https://shore-pass.herokuapp.com/

 Shore Pass is the new convenient way to purchase and carry beach tags.

+![ShorePassGif] (client/public/ezgif.com-video-to-gif.gif)

+![TagCode] (client/public/tagcode.png)

 ## Technologies